nkapatos/mindweaver/docs/DEVELOPMENT.md

 ### Task Runner

-Each component has its own Taskfile with build, test, and development tasks.
-Use `task --list` from the component directory to see available tasks.
+All task commands must be run from the component directory.

 ### Running Tests